Rendering of the proposed Mother Canada statue. Photo via Facebook

 Cape Breton Highlands National Park, NS

-We can retrofit Mother Canada by turning her around, her arms are outstretched towards the west, welcoming all the Maritimes' young people back from Alberta.
+We can retrofit Mother Canada by turning her around, her arms are outstretched toward the west, welcoming all the Maritimes' young people back from Alberta.
 Rita MacNeil's "Working Man" plays 24/7 at 110 decibels.

 Algonqiun National Park, ON